fbpixelNo Period After Pregnancy: When To Worry? | Thomson Medical

 During pregnancy, your period stops until after birth.
 If you miss your period and it’s 7-10 days late, take a pregnancy test or consult your doctor.
 Some women may notice light spotting early in pregnancy, but not a true period.

 The information provided is intended for general guidance only and should not be considered medical advice.
-For personalised recommendations and tailored advice, please consult a specialist at Thomson Medical.
-Request an appointment with Thomson Medical today.
+For personalised recommendations and tailored advice, schedule a consultation with Thomson Women’s Clinic today.

 For more information, contact us: